phibronotchi-beep/solaris-framework/SOLARIS_PROJECT.md

 - Negotiate licensing agreements
 - Use revenue to fund utility patents (if needed)
 - Prototype/fabrication (if funded)
-- Expand Solaris ecosystem
+- Expand Phyllux ecosystem

 ### **Long-Term (2027+):**
 - Convert provisionals to utilities (if strategic)
 - Scale licensing to more companies
 - Publish research papers (with licensed partners)
-- Become case study for Solaris Framework success
+- Become case study for Phyllux Framework success

 ---